TomasMikula/ReactFX/README.md

 ### Multi-valued streams

-Sometimes it is convenient that your stream emits pairs or tuples of values.
-ReactFX currently has convenience classes for 2- and 3-valued streams, namely `BiEventStream` and `TriEventStream`.
+Multi-valued streams compensate for the lack of language support for tuples in Java.
+ReactFX has convenience classes for 2- and 3-valued streams, namely `BiEventStream` and `TriEventStream`.
 This allows you to write

 ```java
 BiEventStream<A, B> eventStream = ...;